4lch4/Digital-Garden/docs/notes/cheatsheets/ObsidianMD/Templater/Modules/Date.md

 ## Documentation

 > Function documentation is using a specific syntax.
-More informations [here](../../syntax.md#function-documentation-syntax).

 > Templater gives you access to the `moment` object, with all of its functionalities.